Mortgages can be hard to come by, especially in this economy. Here are a few tips to help improve your chances of getting a mortgage.

 Try to put down at least 20% of the purchase price if you can.
 This will not only improve your chances of getting approved, but it will also save you money on interest and PMI (private mortgage insurance).

 If you’re thinking about applying for a mortgage, you can do a few things to improve your chances of getting approved.
 First, make sure your credit score is high.
 Second, avoid applying for loans with bad credit.
+Third, know your priorities, should you buy a car or house first.
 Lastly, remember that the mortgage process can be complex, so working with a professional to guide you is essential.